CORONAVIRUS (COVID-19) INFORMATION

 FAMILY LAW FACILITATOR’S OFFICE

-Effective 8/31/2021: The Family Law Facilitator’s Office offers assistance remotely Monday through Friday via LiveChat!
+The Family Law Facilitator’s Office offers assistance remotely Monday through Friday via LiveChat!
 They also offer limited drop-in assistance in Martinez on Tuesdays, Wednesdays, and Thursdays.
-Click this link for their hours of service and more information.
+Check their website for holiday hours.

 If you need assistance with unlawful detainer, name change, or civil harassment restraining order issues, you can contact the Self-Help Center by emailing [email protected] or by leaving a voicemail at (925) 608-2128.